Wages

 • Providing education, services and frameworks that empower workers to negotiate their own wages and supporting suppliers to improve working conditions.

 • Working with partners, peers, experts and governments to improve wages at both industry and country level.
 We are a founding member of ACT, an agreement between global brands and trade unions that aims to improve wages through collective bargaining, freedom of association and responsible purchasing practices.
+For example, in 2024 we signed an agreement supporting Collective Bargaining Agreements including wages in Cambodia, which was developed through close collaboration between employers, unions and brands.

 How we work